Codium-ai/pr-agent/docs/docs/installation/gitlab.md

 Note that if your base branches are not protected, don't set the variables as `protected`, since the pipeline will not have access to them.

+> **Note**: The `$CI_SERVER_FQDN` variable is available starting from GitLab version 16.10.
+If you're using an earlier version, this variable will not be available.
+However, you can combine `$CI_SERVER_HOST` and `$CI_SERVER_PORT` to achieve the same result.
+Please ensure you're using a compatible version or adjust your configuration.

 ## Run a GitLab webhook server